skp96/Portfolio-Allocator/README.md

 - data.js : handles the retrieval of data
 - performance.js : handles the performance calculations
 - performanceSummary.js: handles the rendering of visualizations for Summary
-- performanceChart.js : handles the rendering of visualizations for linechart
 - sectorChart.js : handles the rendering of visualizations for piechart

 ### Implementation Timeline